 (*) The costs with the representation of interest refer to the activity of EDP Group in the USA, through its subsidiary EDP Renewables North America.

-In 2017, the most suported representation of interest topics referred to the regulatory environment in Spain and to the impact of reforms in the USA market.
+In 2018, the most supported representation of interest topics referred to the regulatory environment in Spain and Portugal and to the reform of the Clean Energy Package in the European Union.

 Although some of the legal regimes in countries where the EDP Group operates permit it, none of the Group companies made monetary or in-kind contributions to any political party.
 The absence of such contributions by Group companies is consistent with the internal values enshrined in the EDP Group’s Code of Ethics, under which “employees undertake not to make, on behalf of the company, monetary or other contributions to political parties”.
 For its part, “EDP undertakes, where this is permitted by law, to allow the creation of properly regulated mechanisms for employee participation in political processes, which may include monetary contributions on a voluntary and personal basis”.